Originally Published Elsewhere

 I really started to miss people who never came over to Mastodon.

 I can relate.
 Thanks to a recent Twitter visit, I’ve learned that I am missing out on a lot of stuff that is posted exclusively over there.
 By that I don’t mean the chitchat, but links to new articles written by people I follow.
 Sure, there are other ways to find out about them, though sadly I’m not riding the RSS train (yet).
-And yes, some of said links make their way to Mastodon too, a number of people even post on both platforms, but more often it is either-or.
+Sure, some of said links make their way to Mastodon too, a number of people even post on both platforms, but more often it is either-or.

 Now what?
 Crawling back to a platform that is in an ongoing state of turmoil?
 Not according to Jeremy Keith, who mentioned in his article named »The syndicate«: